TongWu/ELEN-6889_Crypto_Prediction_With_Tweet/Crypto_Prediction/README.md

 Tong Wu

 ## TODO
-- Determine the main model to predict the price
+- Determine the main model to predict the price (Before 2023.04.13)
 - Discover fusion between different machine learning algorithms
 - Predict the price using ML model combined with the sentimental analysis data of tweet
 - Optimise the running time and accuracy